...

 A person in a white t-shirt places their hand on their painful lower back.

-What Is A Fractured Vertebrae?
+What Is A Fractured Vertebra?

-A fractured vertebrae is a break to any of the 33 small bones between your skull and pelvis.
+A fractured vertebra is a break to any of the 33 small bones between your skull and pelvis.
 This group of bones makes up your spine, which is why these injuries are sometimes called spinal fractures.

 There are three types of spinal fractures: